Kilkenny Ireland, 1324

-The facts of her case are a little hard to find rather, there are many different versions of the "facts."
-One might expect this from a story that was based upon small-town gossip and treachery to begin with, 700 years ago.
+The facts of her case are a little hard to find rather, there are different versions of the "facts."
+One might expect this from a story that was based upon small-town gossip and treachery 700 years ago.

 Alice's first husband, William Outlawe, died while married to her as did three others.
 People developed suspicions.
 Not everybody liked her, either.
 Apparently she had learned about the money-lending business from her first husband, and she practiced it skillfully.
 A lot of people were indebted to her.